soundpress/RulesOfNYC/docs/c03/index.rst

       (i) that the franchisor, franchisee or subfranchisee are separate business entities; and

-      (ii) the legal name and address of the party given* the franchise, and the legal name of the franchisee and subfranchisee, if any, disclosed in accordance with § 5-01 "Legal Name."
+      (ii) the legal name and address of the party given* the franchise, and the legal name of the franchisee and subfranchisee, if any, disclosed in accordance with 6 RCNY § 5-01 "Legal Name."
 These disclosures need not be made on credit card receipts if there is a sign conspicuously disclosing them at all cash registers or at the place where credit card transactions occur.

    (2) A franchisor, franchisee or subfranchisee must conspicuously disclose: